chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ORDS will render error responses in `JSON` format when you set the `error.responseFormat` value to `json`.
 The `JSON` format complies with the Problem Details for HTTP APIs standard[^2].

 While the `JSON` format may not display correctly in browsers and can be challenging for non-technical users to decipher.
-Although *it is* terse and straightforward for non-human clients to parse.
+Meanwhile *it is* terse and straightforward for non-human clients to parse.
 An exception to this may be in a command line environment; tools such as curl[^3] make inspecting JSON simple.

 > [^2]: *Learn more* [RFC 7807 Problem Details for HTTP APIs](https://datatracker.ietf.org/doc/html/rfc7807)
 > [^3]: [Download curl](https://curl.se)